tiny8877/okta.github.io/_source/_posts/2019-04-10-build-rest-api-with-aspnetcore.md

 }
 ```

 This first pass at the Okta token service starts by getting the `OktaConfig` injected from the application services.
-It also has a class-level variable that will hold the `OktaToken` object (which you’ll create in a moment).
+It also has a class-level variable that will hold the `OktaToken` object (which you'll create in a moment).
 The `GetToken()` method merely checks to see if the token is valid and not expired (or expiring soon) and either gets a new access token or returns the current one.

 As you can see already, we need a code to get a new access token.
 Here is the code for `GetNewAccessToken()` method: